If you’re planning a conference these 8 essential tips will make it a huge success

 There’s a lot of competition for conferences, so make sure you’re not putting a conference on for the sake of it.
 Focusing on the ‘why’ ensures you’re producing a meaningful and important event for your audience.

 It is imperative that prior to your event, you determine your key deliverables and reinforcing your conference message in the weeks, months and even years to come.
-This way, your conference can provide the message that keeps on giving.
+This way, your conference can provide a message that keeps on giving.

 2. Plan, plan, plan